Dimensional Rift

 Equipment

-Every Equipment has an action Equip:
+Every Equipment has the action Equip:

 Scroll